deliveryblueprints/comapi-sdk-android/README.md

-# Android SDK for Comapi
+# dotdigital push and app messaging Android SDK

-Client to connect your Android application with [Comapi](http://comapi.com/) services and add it as a channel to our cloud messaging platform.
+Client to connect your Android application with [dotdigital's Engagement Cloud](http://dotdigital.com/) and CPaaS APIs for push and in-app messgaing.

 ## Download